jesseeproductions/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 1.81 =
+= 1.90 =
 New options added including custom css on the Options Panel, plus bug fixes and improved coding.
 If you set a custom permalink, go to the options page and add it back to the options page and resave for it to work.

 == Frequently Asked Questions ==
-<h4>How big of an image is the coupon?</h4>
-There are two sizes, but the image uploaded should be 400 pixels by 200 pixels to display correctly.

 <h4>What if I have support questions?</h4>
-Please use the [Coupon Creator Support Forum](http://wordpress.org/support/plugin/coupon-creator) on WordPress.
+Please ask on the [Coupon Creator Support Forum](http://wordpress.org/support/plugin/coupon-creator) on WordPress.
+For Pro users please visit [Coupon Creator Pro](http://couponcreatorplugin.com).
+On CouponCreatorPlugin.com there are documentation on the css and hooks of the coupon creator as well as more answers to questions and premium tutorials as well.

-<h4>How do I customize the coupon (make bigger, change layout, etc...)?</h4>
-There is no direct way to customize the look of the coupon in the WordPress dashboard.
-All customizations would involve modifying the css, the shortcode file, and the single template file.
-If you are interested in a custom design please contact [Brian](http://jesseeproductions.com/contact/) about a price.

-<h4>Can I have both an image and text in the coupon? </h4>
-You can add html coding to the discount box, but there is no visual editor to do it.

-<h4>My coupon was working and now it does not display, how can I fix it? </h4>
-Please check if the expiration date has passed and whether or not the ignore expiration is checked.
-If it is checked or the date is still in the future, please post on the Support Forum in WordPress about the issue and include a link to the page so I can check for errors.
+<h4>The Coupon Inserter, Image Uploader, the Expiration Date Picker, or the Color Pickers are not working, what is wrong?</h4>
+Most likely this is a JavaScript error and could be caused by another plugin or your theme.
+Please check the Developer Console for your browser and see if there is an error.
+If you post the error on the support forum I maybe able to help.
+Otherwise try disabling plugins and changing themes to try and find the sources as well.

 <h4>How do I fix 404 Errors on the Print View of the Coupons? </h4>
 The cause of the conflict can be hosting, plugin, or theme related.